Commando-Brando/Commando-Brando/README.md

 * JavaScript React NodeJS (In Progress)

 ## Contact :mailbox_with_mail:
--  I’m looking to collaborate on communuity open source projects & any private monetary projects
+-  I’m looking to collaborate on communuity open source & private monetary projects
 -  How to reach me: [Linkedin](https://www.linkedin.com/in/brandon-muller/)